KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

   theme_classic()
 ```

-19. Figure 9 : Vehicle population by category using line chart
+Figure 9 : Vehicle population by category using line chart
-a.
-The growth rate for both car and private hire cars were first computed using R’s mathematical operators ‘*’, ‘-‘ and ‘/’;
+- The growth rate for both car and private hire cars were first computed using R’s mathematical operators ‘*’, ‘-‘ and ‘/’;
-b.
-Next, Pivot_longer()’ is performed to transform data into a long format for subsequent plotting while assigning it as an object for ease of identification;
+- Next, Pivot_longer()’ is performed to transform data into a long format for subsequent plotting while assigning it as an object for ease of identification;
-c.
-Next, the 'na.approx' function was used to interpolate missing values;
+- Next, the 'na.approx' function was used to interpolate missing values;
-d.
-The ‘filter()’, %in%’ was passed to extract relevant columns for plotting while ‘as.Date()’ function was passed into the plot to filter out specific timelines within a dataset;
+- The ‘filter()’, %in%’ was passed to extract relevant columns for plotting while ‘as.Date()’ function was passed into the plot to filter out specific timelines within a dataset;
-e.	‘ggplot()’ was used where the x,y and group arguments were passed globally, setting the axis of the line plot;
+- ‘ggplot()’ was used where the x,y and group arguments were passed globally, setting the axis of the line plot;
-f.
-The color aesthetics was then passed into ‘geom_smooth()’, with ‘method = “loess”’ passed to specify method for smoothing, size was set using ‘size’;
+- The color aesthetics was then passed into ‘geom_smooth()’, with ‘method = “loess”’ passed to specify method for smoothing, size was set using ‘size’;
-g.	‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
+- ‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
-h.
-The ‘geom_rect()’ function was added to mark out the boom of PHVs in the market;
+- The ‘geom_rect()’ function was added to mark out the boom of PHVs in the market;
-i.
-The ‘scale_y_continuous()’ function was used to set comma into y-axis labelling format;
+- The ‘scale_y_continuous()’ function was used to set comma into y-axis labelling format;
-j.
-The ‘scale_x_date()’ was used to set the time interval of four years across the x axis, with a ‘%Y’ date label converting the date format as “YYYY” display;
+- The ‘scale_x_date()’ was used to set the time interval of four years across the x axis, with a ‘%Y’ date label converting the date format as “YYYY” display;
-k.
-The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
+- The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
-l.	‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
+- ‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
-m.
-The completed code was assigned an object for ease of reference;
+- The completed code was assigned an object for ease of reference;
-n.	‘geon_dl()’, along with the ‘smart.grid’ argument was passed inside the code to have a dynamic legend instead of a static one.
+- ‘geon_dl()’, along with the ‘smart.grid’ argument was passed inside the code to have a dynamic legend instead of a static one.

 ``` r
 # Computing vehicle growth rate and mean for Cars and PHV categories